locationtech/geowave/python/src/main/python/README.md

 print(count)
 ```

-**Apple Silicon:** the RocksDB data store cannot run on Apple Silicon Macs, because the `rocksdbjni` 6.19.3 library GeoWave uses has no `osx-arm64` native library.
-Use the FileSystem data store instead.  `pygw` has no options class for it, but the Java options can be wrapped directly:
+**FileSystem data store:** `pygw` has no options class for it, but the Java options can be wrapped directly:
 ```python
 from pygw.config import geowave_pkg
 from pygw.store import DataStoreFactory